hotwired/hotwire-native-site/_source/overview/03_path_configuration.md

 }
 ```

 It's recommended that the *path configuration* file exists both locally (bundled with your app's binary) and remotely (on your server).
-The local *path configuration* ensures a smooth initial launch, while the remote *path configuration* unlocks a powerful perk: you can change the app's behavior without needing to publish a new app update.
+The local *path configuration* ensures a smooth initial launch, while the remote *path configuration* unlocks a powerful perk: you can change the app's behavior from your server without needing to publish a new app update.

 ## Versioning

-It is recommended to version your path configuration file names and use a unique resource per platform, like so:
+It is recommended to version your path configuration file names and use a unique resource for each OS platform, like so:

 * `/configurations/ios_v1.json`
 * `/configurations/android_v1.json`

 This allows forward and backward compatibility with new app versions that you release.
-If you make breaking changes in a new version of your app then start pointing to `*_v2.json` for the new build.
-Keep old versions available so older clients can continue to work properly until the app is updated.
+If you make breaking changes in a new version of your app, point to `*_v2.json` for the new build.
+Keep old versions available so older clients can continue to work properly until the user's app is updated on their device.

 See the [iOS](/ios/path-configuration)- and [Android](/android/path-configuration)-specific pages on path configuration for more details and examples.